Wonderful Women Creating Change

 Sponsor: Smithsonian’s Atlanta Regional Council, Co-Chaired by Cheryl Neal and Christine Ragland

-The event will be hosted as a Zoom webinar, and registration is required.
-Register here.
+The event was hosted as a Zoom webinar, and registration was required.

 How to Join the Live Event